Office of Nuclear Energy: Organization

-The Office is under the general supervision of the Under Secretary of Energy for Science and Innovation.
-It is administered by the Assistant Secretary of Energy for Nuclear Energy (NE-1), who is appointed by the President of the United States.
-The Assistant Secretary is supported in running the Office by a Principal Deputy Assistant Secretary and five career Deputy Assistant Secretaries.
-Each of the five Deputy Assistant Secretaries oversee a different branch of the Office's work.
-As of 2022, staffing and organization was as follows:
+The office is under the general supervision of the Under Secretary of Energy for Science and Innovation.
+It is administered by the assistant secretary of Energy for Nuclear Energy (NE-1), who is appointed by the president of the United States.
+The assistant secretary is supported in running the office by a principal deputy assistant secretary and five career deputy assistant secretaries.
+Each of the five deputy assistant secretaries oversees a different branch of the office's work.
+As of 2022, staffing and organization were as follows: